 I'm a Singaporean-American writer, curator, and educator based in New York.
 My research is primarily concerned with time-based media, performance, and other forms critically engaged with new technologies.
 I am committed to supporting historically overlooked practitioners in these areas.
 Currently, I am completing a year-long curatorial fellowship at the Queens Museum.

-I also work at the School for Poetic Computation where I have been a teaching assistant since February 2018.
-I assist the co-founder with developing and implementing the curriculum for a professional development class for artists.
-Our class is one element of a ten-week course including programming, electronics, poetry, and media art history and theory.
+I am also a guest lecturer at the School for Poetic Computation, where I started working as a teaching assistant in February 2018.
+My workshops support a ten-week course including programming, electronics, poetry, and media art history and theory.

-From June 2017 to December 2018, I curated and facilitated programming at bitforms gallery.
+From June 2017 to December 2018, I worked at bitforms gallery.
 I co-curated Outside the Palace of Heavenly Purity, a group exhibition presenting artists using speculative models to complicate prevailing narratives of globalization in Asia.
 I also curated the first commissioned artist project in the director’s office, The Pointer by Ryan Kuo, which addressed the construct of whiteness and its involvement in technological aesthetics and productivity.
 I invited American Artist to engage Ryan in a public discussion about their complementary approaches to whiteness and software interfaces.
-I organized several other events including an evening of performances by women of color in electronic music and a lecture by Casey Reas and Jeffrey Alan Scudder on the intersecting histories of drawing, animation, and coding systems.
+I organized several other events including an evening of electronic music performances and a lecture by Casey Reas and Jeffrey Alan Scudder on the intersecting histories of drawing, animation, and coding systems.

 I hold a B.A. in Visual Art from Brown University, where I graduated in 2015 with honors.
-My writing appears in publications such as Rhizome, Art in America, SCREEN 介面, and recently in the catalog for the New Museum's The Art Happens Here: Net Art’s Archival Poetics.
+My writing appears in Rhizome, Art in America, The Nation, and recently in the exhibition catalog for the New Museum's The Art Happens Here: Net Art’s Archival Poetics.